sul-dlss/DeveloperPlaybook/best-practices/releasing_gems.md

 ```

 The service account will ensure we all have access to our collective work.

+### Run the gem bulk update script

+As of late 2018, we use a [script](https://github.com/sul-dlss/infrastructure-update-scripts/blob/master/grant_revoke_gem_authority.rb) (adapted from a Samvera community script) to ensure all Infrastructure and Access team members can release gems to rubygems.org for all gems in the DLSS portfolio.
+Run this script after you push a gem for the first time to provide access to fellow DLSS developers.
+See the script for the prerequisite steps.
+If there are any errors in the output, discuss them in an appropriate channel (DLSS developers listserv, `#software-developers` Slack channel, etc.).

 ## Steps to release a new version of a gem